aru-py/programmer-colemak/README.md

 **Temporary**

 To install temporarily (resets on restart), simply run `xkbcomp prog_ck_keymap.xkb $DISPLAY` and the keyboard should be activated.
-You may safely ignore any errors when running the command.
+There may be errors that show unmapped keys, but those can be ignored.

 **Full**

-The configuration directory for keymaps varies by distribution (for Arch, it is `/usr/share/X11/xkb/symbols/`).
+The configuration directory for keymaps varies by your Linux distribution (for Arch Linux, it is `/usr/share/X11/xkb/symbols/`).
 Inside the directory, append to the `us` file the contents of `prog_ck_symbols.xkb`.

 Then, add the following lines to `/usr/share/X11/xkb/rules/evdev.xml` (may be at a different location) below  the first instance of `<name>us</name>`.